101 Cooking For Two

 Preheat the grill and season:

 • Pat the filets dry with paper towels.
-Just before grilling, season generously with kosher salt and black pepper or the seasoning of your choice.
+Season generously with kosher salt and black pepper or your favorite steak seasoning.

 Seasoning filets with 7-2-2.